Stepping-In for Respect

 Creating a Culture of Respect and Inclusion Collaborative Project

-The OHSU School of Medicine invested in and joined a national collaborative to create an environment of respect and inclusion by creating a training and interactive workshop using filmed scenarios and role-playing exercises.
+The OHSU School of Medicine invested in and joined a national collaborative to create an environment of respect and inclusion by rolling out - across the OHSU School of Medicine - a training and interactive workshop where filmed scenarios and role-playing exercises are discussed.

-The school is partnering with OHSU's Center of Diversity and Inclusion in the rolling out of the training campus-wide.
 The curriculum uses Reader’s Theater script-based readings on actual experiences revolving around disrespect in an academic setting.
-These were developed to raise awareness of bias and set expectations to step in and address bias.
+These video vignettes were developed to raise awareness of bias and set expectations to step in and address bias.

 Through Stepping-In for Respect, the School of Medicine reinforces its commitment to creating an environment where every individual has a sense of belonging, a voice that is heard, and the opportunity to achieve and thrive.

 Workshop participants will learn and practice strategies for how to step in when witnessing or directly experiencing disruptive behaviors.
-Facilitators will help prepare participants turn difficult conversations into productive ones in order to stop disrespectful behaviors, reinforce our core values, and create our desired culture.
+Facilitators will help prepare participants to turn difficult conversations into productive ones to stop disrespectful behaviors, reinforce our core values, and create our desired culture.

-The Stepping-In for Respect training will enhance the School of Medicine's Active Bystander Intervention training and compliments the skills of the 4D's: Delegate, Distract, Delay and Direct taught in the training.
+The Stepping-In for Respect training will enhance the School of Medicine's Active Bystander Intervention training and complement the skills of the 4D's: Delegate, Distract, Delay and Direct taught in the training.

 Stepping-In for Respect is a bystander intervention training intended to cultivate a culture of respect and inclusion amongst colleagues and leaders, therefore having a positive impact on the workplace environment and healthcare delivery.